Why we need more female engineers

 According to Engineers Australia, women represented just 10.6% of the engineering labour force in 2006, which grew to 11.8% in 2011.
 While this was a small improvement, there’s little doubt that engineering is still a profession of significant gender imbalance, particularly compared to other professional careers.
 However, the community is keen to address this issue.

-It’s not surprising that the industry is keen to encourage more women into their male-dominated industry.
+It’s not surprising that the industry is keen to encourage more women into its male-dominated industry.
 According to a Hay Group report published in 2013 entitled Stop Blaming Women: Prescribing a 21st Century Approach to Gender diversity, women executives score twice as high as their male counterparts on empathy and conflict management capability, and five times as high on self-awareness.

 Overcoming the disparity